BWR

 “Much of the time, it is in the interest of the individual to follow the crowd, but in the social interest for individuals to say and do what they think best” - Cass Sunstein.

 According to Sunstein, "When people find themselves in groups of like-minded types, they are especially likely to move to extremes.
-And when such groups include authorities who tell group members what to do, or put them into certain social roles, very bad things happen." ― pg 2 Cass Sunstein "Going to Extremes."
+And when such groups include authorities who tell group members what to do, or put them into certain social roles, very bad things can happen." ― pg 4 Cass Sunstein "Going to Extremes."

 Conformity can potentially reduce the motivation and opportunity to think critically.